 Eating out in Bengaluru

 Like most big cities, Bengaluru has a lot to offer in terms of dining options.
-Whether expats are on the lookout for authentic local street food, a fine dining experience or something in between, one is sure to find it in Bengaluru.
-Thanks to the city's large expat population and exposure to international cultures, residents will find that there are a wide variety of different cuisines on offer.
+Whether expats are on the lookout for authentic local street food, a fine dining experience or something in between, they're sure to find it in Bengaluru.
+Thanks to the city's large expat population and exposure to international cultures, residents will find that there is a wide variety of different cuisines on offer.

 As the population of people with a high disposable income grows in Bengaluru, the city has also seen the rise of more and more innovative experimental and premium restaurants.

 Shopping in Bengaluru